 The partner University must send an e-mail to our International Office (email@example.com) informing us about the nomination/s of the Erasmus or Exchange student/s.
 The e-mail should include all the student's details (name and surname, gender, date of birth and nationality, e-mail address, period of stay, study area).
-Please note students will be contacted personally by e-mail two to three weeks after the nomination deadline with instructions to complete their enrolment and other useful information.

-- 1st Semester: 30 June
+- 1st Semester: 30th June

-- 2nd semester: 30 November
+- 2nd semester: 30th November

 Application as Incoming Students - Erasmus+ intra EU

-Before leaving checklist
+Before arriving checklist

-At your arrival
+At your arriving

 Steps to be followed after your arrival and other useful information